Find a Part Now

 Due to the uncompetitiveness of their W25 car, Mercedes pulled out of the 1936 Grand Prix Season midway through the year in order to concentrate on designing a car that would see them return to the top of the rankings.
 A new racing department ('Rennabteilung') was set up within Mercedes-Benz in order to work on the car.
 Rudolf Uhlenhaut, previously a production car engineer for the company, was selected to lead the design team in late 1936.
 Uhlenhaut had not previously designed a racing car, but had significant experience testing road cars on the Nürburgring race track, experience which allowed him to adapt his knowledge relatively easily to racing cars.

 When testing the old W25 car, Uhlenhaut remarked that the suspension was too stiff, preventing the wheels from following the road.
 During the test session, a wheel came off the car, yet Uhlenhaut continued to drive the car as if nothing had happened.
-This stiffness caused the chassis to flex and the rear axle to bend by up to 7–10 cm (3-4 inches) under braking.
+This stiffness caused the chassis to flex and the rear axle to bend by up to 7–10 cm (2.8–3.9 in) under braking.
 The brief for the new car included a stiffer chassis and more travel on the suspension to avoid the problems experienced in the 1936 car.

 Technical Data